Pier77Repeter/DiversityBOT/README.md

 ### PROVIDE FEEDBACK IF THIS DOCUMENTATION IS EASY AND UNDERSTANDABLE

 - If you want to understand how the bot works, well here it is, hopefully it is understandable.
 There are comments in the code when and where it gets complicated.
 Suggestions before reading the commands?
 Start from `commands/templates/ping.js` or for slash commands `commands-slash/help.js`.
-Also read: [Discord.JS docs](https://discord.js.org/docs/packages/discord.js/14.18.0) AND [Discord Player docs](https://discord-player.js.org/)
+Also read: [Discord.JS docs](https://discord.js.org/docs/packages/discord.js/14.18.0) AND [Discord Player docs](https://discord-player.js.org/) not to mention [SQLite3](https://github.com/TryGhost/node-sqlite3/wiki)

 ### Core Files